masud-technope/BLIZZARD-Replication-Package-ESEC-FSE2018/README.md

 You can set **-topk** to a big number like **100000** to get all the results, and then simply calculate the QE.

-Please cite this work as:
+Please cite our work as
 ------------------------------------------
 ```
 @INPROCEEDINGS{fse2018masud,